 You can access the controller through the web UI.

-The controller must be configured to correctly communicate with the RADIUS Server and the Welcome Portal.
+The controller must be configured to communicate with the RADIUS Server and the Splash Page correctly.
 The configuration of the access points is the final step of this process.

-First step is to configure the access to the RADIUS server.
+The first step is to configure access to the RADIUS server.
 After that, it is necessary to configure the hotspot service and, finally, the WLAN and the WLAN group for the hotspot service.
 Once done, this WLAN group must be assigned to those access points which will act as access points.
 This procedure will be discussed step by step.

 RADIUS server configuration

 Through AAA Servers section in the Configure tab, it is possible to view all RADIUS servers that have been entered, and eventually to create a new one for the authorization or accounting phase.
 In this case, a new one will be created, by clicking Create New.

 The first step is to enter the RADIUS server for the authorization phase (Type = "RADIUS").
 It's also possible to set a secondary RADIUS server.